EloiStree/ProjectsID/README.md

 # On the backup hard drive

 Feel free to ping me if you see a project that have your interest.

+In the following image, you can see all the projects backup I have on my harddrive on my past.
+I never took the time to make money of it and to publish it.
+Now I have that.
 ![Capture d'écran 2023-04-01 174759](https://user-images.githubusercontent.com/20149493/229300378-4c47f316-783a-4192-aa88-623773f99d3a.png)
 ![Capture d'écran 2023-04-01 174740](https://user-images.githubusercontent.com/20149493/229300382-eb09120d-a4f3-4727-b51e-159608729c9f.png)
 ![Capture d'écran 2023-04-01 174720](https://user-images.githubusercontent.com/20149493/229300386-dd9aa6f9-5b72-473a-bffb-3e20e64a1a5c.png)